Pawiak Prison Museum

 Ghetto Heroes Monument

-This stern memorial, in a shady park just behind the Museum of the History of Polish Jews, commemorates the thousands who lost their...
+In a shady park just behind the Museum of the History of Polish Jews , this stern memorial commemorates the thousands who lost their...

 Warszawa Opera Kameralna

-The Warszawa Opera’s repertoire ranges from medieval mystery plays to contemporary works, but it’s most famous for its performances of...
+Performs a repertoire ranging from medieval mystery plays to contemporary works, but is most famous for its performances of Mozart’s...

 ul Dzielna 24/26 · interesting places nearby